Frequently Asked Questions

 We have a strong foster care program instead.
 Our goal is to get dogs and cats out of shelters and into nurturing foster homes or permanent homes immediately.
 Dogs and cats experience many of the same emotions as humans, such as stress, loneliness and depression.
 So we try to avoid having to put a rescue animal right back into a kennel environment if we can.

 We hold adoption events almost every week in the East Bay or Marin.
 View our upcoming events on our mobile adoptions page, or call us at (510) 267-1915 to inquire about the next adoption event.

 Foster homes are always needed!
 Our ability to rescue depends completely on foster homes.
 The more foster homes we have, the more lives we can save.
 Hopalong & Second Chance Animal Rescue provides the food, vet care, guidance, and other essentials, and we are responsible for finding the adoptive home.
-If you’re interested in providing a temporary home please read about Foster Care on the site.
+If you’re interested in providing a temporary home please read about Foster Care.
 If you need more information before you complete a foster care application, you can call us (510) 267-1915

 The main difference is physical: We are an independent organization that primarily operates out of volunteers’ homes, without a facility.
 We rescue animals OUT of primarily municipal shelters (city- and county-funded shelters whose adoption rates are very low in comparison to the number of animals taken in).
 We work in partnership with these animal shelters to rescue adoptable dogs and cats.
 Often a rescue group like ours is the only hope these particular shelter dogs or cats have for a new life.